 Industries with DSI focus

-The DSI client portfolio focuses on Process Industries (Life Science, Chemicals, Energy, Steel ...) and Manufacturing (OEMs, Automotive Suppliers, Mechanical Engineering ...).
-DSI works for mid-sized companies including so-called hidden champions.
-We work together with our clients on all levels, board, executives, managers and staff.
+The DSI stakeholder portfolio focuses on Process Industries (Life Science, Chemicals, Energy, Steel ...) and Manufacturing (OEMs, Automotive Suppliers, Mechanical Engineering ...).
+DSI shares its expertise with global as well as mid-sized companies including so-called hidden champions.
+We work together and connect with our stakeholders on all levels, board, executives, managers and staff.